Liverpool Arena: Sports

 The arena has hosted several major sporting competitions.
 From 2008 to 2010, the arena was the home of the Mersey Tigers basketball team.
 For a number of years, the Liverpool International Horse Show has been held in the arena at the end of the year.
 In 2021, it had to be cancelled due to the COVID-19 pandemic.
 It is also one of the venues for Premier League Darts since its opening.

 In November 2021, the arena was intended as the venue for the final of the 2021 Wheelchair Rugby League World Cup but was postponed by a year due to the COVID-19 pandemic.
 The postponement made the arena unavailable and the final game was moved to the Manchester Central Convention Complex.

+It has also hosted the British Gymnastics Championships annually since 2012 and hosted the World Artistic Gymnastics Championships in November 2022.

+It has hosted the innaugural 2025 World Boxing Championships.

-Transportation links
+Transport links

 Direct public transport to the M&S Bank Arena is by bus.
 James Street railway station is a short walk away and is served by the Merseyrail Wirral Line.
 The station is two stops away from Liverpool Lime Street mainline station.

-The arena is situated opposite the portal of the now disused Wapping Tunnel which runs from Edge Hill in the east of the city.
+The arena is situated opposite the portal of the now disused Wapping Tunnel, which runs from Edge Hill in the east of the city.
 There have been calls to reuse the 1.26 mi tunnel with a station serving the arena and immediate docks on the site of the demolished Park Lane station which was at the end of the tunnel.